Chess variant: Modern fairy chess

 One of the largest categories of modern chess variants is that of fairy chess, variations with different fairy pieces that move in unique ways.
 One of the earliest European variants augmented with significantly different pieces (other than the chancellor and archbishop which combine movements of already existing pieces) was arciscacchiere by Francesco Piacenza (1637–1687).
 Played on a 10x10 board, this game included two unique pieces, the centurion (moves like the medieval queen) and the decurion (leaps like a knight and also can move two squares horizontally, vertically or diagonally).

 Similar fairy chess variants which used a slightly larger board and new unique pieces were introduced throughout the 18th and 19th century.
 One example was Ciccolini's chess which was introduced in Tentativo di un nuovo giuoco di scacchi (Attempt at a New Game of Chess, 1820).

 Updated versions of courier chess were also introduced during this time, such as the modernized courierspiel of H.G.
 Albers (1821) which introduced the modern queen and improved the movements of the classic courier pieces.
 Another more recent update based on Albers' variant was developed Clément Begnis in 2011.

-The 20th and 21st centuries saw many new fairy variants like the commercial Omega chess.
+The 20th and 21st centuries saw many new fairy variants like the commercial Omega Chess.
 One contemporary game designer of numerous fairy chess variants is Jean-Luis Cazaux.
-His variants include Shako (which incorporates a canon inspired by xianqi), Metamachy and Wild Tamerlane.
+His variants include Shako (which incorporates a cannon inspired by xiangqi), Metamachy and Wild Tamerlane.
 Cazaux has also written various books on the history of chess and chess variants.
 Metamachy is also one of the few contemporary fairy chess variants that has had a whole book dedicated to it, Cazaux's Traité Pratique de Métamachie (Pionissimo, 2012).